DEV Community

 What matters most is not just how many incidents occur, but how that workload accumulates and snowballs across responders and when it happens.

-For example, an engineer who receives many alerts during a quiet week may experience them very differently from someone who is already balancing deadlines, reviewing pull requests late in the evening, or responding to issues across multiple tools like GitHub, Slack, and ticketing systems.
+An engineer who receives many alerts during a quiet week may experience them very differently from someone who is balancing deadlines, reviewing pull requests late, or engaging multiple tools like GitHub, Slack, and ticketing systems.

 In other words, incident load isn't only about the count of incidents, but the pattern of work surrounding those incidents: when they happen, how frequently they interrupt responders, and what other responsibilities engineers are managing at the same time.